INSTITUTE OF QUALITY AND ACCREDITATION IN HEALTHCARE

 PROCESSING A PACKAGE OF DOCUMENTS

-- Fill out the application in Word, send for verification (form in the attachment);
+- Fill out an application in Word, send for review (form in the attachment);

 - Fill out the form of the person responsible for self-assessment (form in the attachment);